GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/moodle.md

 ## Add OIDC Client in Gluu
 In oxTrust, navigate to `OpenID Connect` > `Clients`.

-Create a new client under OpenID Connect with the following specifications:
+Create a new client with the following specifications:

 | Attribute Name     |              Values       |
 |-------------------------|---------------------------------------|